bdurand/ultra_settings/README.md

 [![Continuous Integration](https://github.com/bdurand/ultra_settings/actions/workflows/continuous_integration.yml/badge.svg)](https://github.com/bdurand/ultra_settings/actions/workflows/continuous_integration.yml)
 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

 This gem provides a method for managing application settings and loading their values from a variety of sources.
-By using it you can write safer and cleaner code in your application and have a good method for documenting your application's settings.
+It can help you get a handle on you application's configuration by providing a consistent method for accessing settings.
+It also provides a method for documenting your application's settings.

-It allows you to define a hierarchy with three layers of settings:
+It allows you to define a hierarchy with three layers of sources for your configuration values:

 1. Environment variables
 2. Runtime settings (i.e. settings updatable from within the running application)
 3. YAML configuration files

 Settings at a higher level will override those set at a lower level.
-So, for instance, you can override values set in a YAML file with environment variables or runtime settings.
+So, for instance, you can override values set in a YAML file with either environment variables or runtime settings.
+Your application code, however, does not need to concern itself how a setting value is being loaded and from what source.

-Settings are also type casted so you can always be assured that values are returned as a predetermined class.
+Settings are also type casted so you can always be assured that values are returned as a predetermined class and your application does not need to worry about type coercion.
 The supported types are:

-- String
+- 'String'
-- Integer
+- 'Integer'
-- Float
+- 'Float'
-- Boolean
+- 'Boolean'
-- Time
+- 'Time'
-- Symbol
+- 'Symbol'
-- Array<String>
+- 'Array<String>'

 You can also define default values to be returned in case the configured value is missing or it fails to match a constraint so you can rest assured that your app won't break if someone messes up the environment variables.